thierrymarianne/experimenting-with-compilation-principles/README.md

 ## Possible applications of the underling concepts

- - Order methods by criteria
- - Order class member variables by criteria
- - In general, refactor code in a reproducible way (think wayback machine / time travel for code)
- - Allow an interactive selection of packages among those available from remotes (e.g. package.json with npmjs.org or composer.json with packagist.org) to remove tedium in these tasks
+ - Allow an interactive selection of packages among those available from remotes (e.g. package.json with npmjs.org or composer.json with packagist.org) to remove tedium from these tasks
+ - Make a semantic diff of parsed tokens (in order to consider not only characters deletion / additions but also variations in language usage, control flow, variables and methods between refactoring sessions to identify patterns of improvement by grouping small and repeatable actions already indexed at https://refactoring.com), to provide help in reorganizing code in a reproducible way (think wayback machine / time travel for code) so that code review might also be an occasion to replay how decisions were made in context.